hoishing/natal/README.md

 - timezone, latitude and longitude database from [GeoNames]
     - auto aware of daylight saving for a given time and location
 - natal chart data statistics
-    - element, quality, and polarity counts
+    - element, modality, and polarity counts
     - planets in each houses
     - quadrant and hemisphere distribution
     - aspect pair counts